Here's a helpful guide that explains everything you need to know about how to do diamond painting.

 Whatever it’s called it’s all the same.

-Here is a step-by-step helpful guide on how to paint with diamonds.
+Here is a step-by-step helpful guide on how to to do diamond art.

 Get one with engaging colors or a soothing composition.